London Museum: Early modern and modern collections

 The museum also collects more general social and working history objects relating to the everyday lives and trade of ordinary Londoners.
-This includes shop fronts, food packaging, entire vehicles, and a large collection of "penny toys"- toys costing a penny.
-The museum also collects objects related to London trades such as clockmaking, coopering, silk-weaving, engraving, and silversmithing.
-The museum holds an internationally-important collection of suffragette material, largely from the archive of the suffrage group, the Women's Social and Political Union; the archives of the Whitefriars Glassworks, and papers relating to Kibbo Kift.
-The museum has also collected a range of telecommunications devices and equipment, including telephone kiosks.
+This includes shop fronts, food packaging, telephone kiosks, vehicles, and a large collection of "penny toys"- toys costing a penny.
+The museum holds an internationally important collection of suffragette material, largely from the archive of the suffrage group, the Women's Social and Political Union; the archives of the Whitefriars Glassworks, and papers relating to Kibbo Kift, and a substantial amount of material relating to London's port and the River Thames, much of which is on display at the museum's secondary site, the London Museum Docklands.
+The museum holds over 5,000 hours of oral histories; and the archives of the Port of London Authority and the supermarket chain Sainsbury's.